rust-lang/rust/text/0000-portability-lint.md

 The "mainstream platform" will be expressed via a new primitive `cfg` pattern called `std`.
 This is the **default portability of all crates**, unless opted-out (see below on "subsetting `std`").
-Likewise, most items in `std` will initially be exported at `std` portability level.
+Likewise, most items in `std` will *initially* be exported at `std` portability level (but see subsets below).
 These two facts together mean that existing uses of `std` will continue to work without issuing any warnings.

-The `std` portability will include several implications, e.g.:

-- `std` implies `any(windows, macos, linux)`
-- `std` implies `any(target_pointer_width = "32", target_pointer_width = "64")`

-and so on.
-That means, in particular, that a `match_cfg` expression that covers *all* of Windows, macOS and Linux will be considered to have "mainstream portability" automatically.

 ### Expanding `std`